TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

             interlink-shortcode="vendor/ext_name"

     This you can find in your :file:`composer.json` under "name".
 E.g. :json:`friendsoftypo3/jumpurl`.
-    We recommend to reformulate the code using the mac short cut `cmd + option/alt + l` and to use for every attribute one line.
+    We recommend to reformat the code using the mac short cut :kbd:`cmd + option/alt + l`, or :kbd:`Ctrl + Alt + L` on windows/linux and to use for every attribute one line.

 #.
 Improve your documentation to render without warning